openstack/charm-specs/specs/newton/implemented/sriov-support.rst

 Proposed Change
 ===============

-Supporting SR-IOV will require changes in three charms; specifcally:
+Supporting SR-IOV will require changes in three charms; specifically:

 - neutron-api: Enablement of the ML2 mechanism driver for SR-IOV
 - nova-cloud-controller: Enablement of appropriate scheduler filters for